 - "Interview": (Great News) You have passed the screen.
 Expect a recruiter email within 48 hours to schedule a screen.

 - "Not Selected": (Bad News) You have been rejected.
-Netflix often updates the portal before sending the rejection email.
+Candidates often ask if Netflix actually sends rejection emails.
+They do, but they frequently update your job status in the portal hours before the automated email goes out.

 - "Offer": You made it.
 The formal letter is being generated.

-2. Nvidia Application Status Meaning
+2. Nvidia Job Application Status & 'In Review' Meaning

 Nvidia uses Workday, which is notorious for confusing statuses.